sfneal/psdconvert/README.md

 ### Installing

-Create a virtual development environment and install the latest version of dirutility from PyPi or github
+Create a virtual development environment and install the latest version of psdconvert from PyPi or github

 PyPi distribution